MaruliHTGL/Clustering-and-Multiclass-Classification-Customer-Segmentation/README.md

 # Clustering and Multiclass Classification: Customer Segmentation

 <p style='text-align: justify;'>
 A tool to classify customers into 3 clusters.
 Using the K-Means model to determine the number of clusters.
-After that, using the Logistic Regression model to classify new customer data into the 3 clusters.
+After that, using the Decision Tree model to classify new customer data into the 3 clusters.
 The most influential data are customer age, customer income, customer occupation, customer settlement size.
 </p>

 <br>